 Do I have to be at home for the installation?

 say that suppliers must explain to you how the Smart Meter and In Home Display work.
 Additionally it is considered dangerous to disconnect and reconnect the supply without checking with the householder that it is safe to do so.
+(Updated: 2021-10-03)

 What will energy companies do with the information they collect about my energy consumption?

-Under Ofgem codes published July 2013, you can dictate how much data your energy supplier can retrieve from your smart meter and whether your supplier can share that info with third parties.
-You can also decide whether or not your supplier can use that information for marketing purposes.
+Under Ofgem codes published July 2013, you can dictate how much data your energy supplier can retrieve from your smart meter and whether your supplier can share that information with third parties.
+See our Customer Rights

 When will I get a smart meter?